- the most environmentally friendly ROPAX ferry in the world.

-Based on this report, the work to accomplish all this was started – and the end result will be ready in spring 2021.
+Based on this report, the work to accomplish all this was started – and the end result will be ready in August 2021.
 The solution is exactly in accordance with the report’s proposals, with the exception that the Swedish Government does not co-finance the solution.

 The Kvarken Council and its cooperation partners have determinedly striven to maintain and develop cross-border cooperation with the help of various projects.
 The Kvarken Council has functioned as lead partner in projects that have formed the foundation for the procurement of a new, tailored, and environmentally friendly ferry for the region for the purpose of maintaining and developing cross-border cooperation.

 This work has been prioritized for the past decade, and it will finally be awarded with a maiden voyage in August 2021.